Sthaagg/CheskoPapyrusShared/README.md

 `import CommonArrayHelper`.

 ##Fallback Events
-***Warning: Fallback Events are NOT READY for public consumption.
-This readme is a Work-in-Progress.
-This warning will be removed upon release.***

 The **Fallback Event library** allows you to register for custom events.
 If SKSE is available on the user's system, by default, it will use the SKSE ModEvent system.
 If SKSE isn't available, it will "fall back" to using a vanilla-only